josh-mchugh/rediscovering-javascript/chapter-11/README.md

 ## inject-a-property.js
 Injecting a property takes a bit more effort then injecting a field or a method.
 Properties are authored a lot like methods but get marked with 'get' and 'set' when we create the class.
 Usingingthe 'defineProperty()' we are able to inject the property with it's name and it's function.

+## array-fluency.js
+Multiple properties can be added at one time.
+In this example we add two properties to the Array class which is 'first' and 'last' and both have a 'get' and 'set' so values can be retrieved and set.
+It is also possible to inject static properties that are available on the class level of any instance.